NguyenThanhDat741862/Linkedin-crawler/README.md

 ## Result

-Data file can be found in data directory
+Data file can be found in data directory (only support JSON and CSV format)

 ## Warning

 Your account can be restricted.
 Because of the violation Linkedin's Terms of Service.

-Make sure that you should create new account and use.
+Make sure that you should create new account and run this app with that account.